Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Introduction

-\wham{Organization:} \Cref{s:PRF} surveys recent work and summarizes the main contributions of the paper.
-Applications to GFO in \Cref{s:GFO} establish new bounds on both bias and convergence rate, along with numerical results illustrating the theory.
+\wham{Organization:} \Cref{s:PRF} summarizes the main contributions of the paper, and \Cref{s:GFO} provides illustrations of the theory in application to GFO; in particular, convergence rate bounds are validated for GFO algorithms based on QSA.
 Conclusions and directions for future research are summarized in \Cref{s:conc}.
-Technical proofs are postponed to the Appendices.
+Technical proofs and additional numerical results can be found in the supplemental material.